ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/ansible/ansible.md

   ...
   ```

-The rest of the sections and settings in the configuration file remain unchanged.
+The rest of the sections and settings in the configuration file can remain unchanged.

 ## Deploying the {{ ydb-short-name }} cluster {#erasure-setup}